9. The Value of Art

 Dealer Status: There are some art dealers in the world who are famous for their "great eye" in spotting new talent.
 If they like your work, they will commission you to make new art for their gallery.
 If they like your work and showcase it, they can demand very high prices, even if you’re a new artist, and relatively unknown.
 Dealers like Saatchi have turned many young art students into stars, helping them make millions of dollars.

 Originality: Originality is important in art.
 The 20th century saw an explosion of different artistic movements and styles, like a race to see who could think of the newest, most original idea.
 This race is still ongoing, but it’s important to also recognize the originality and subtle differences in the work of the past, between masters in the same genre, such as Monet and Renoir, or Frans Hals and Rembrandt.
-There are characteristics that make their art unique and original, you just have to look a bit closer.
+There are characteristics that make their art unique and original, without striving for it.

 Provenance: Of all the factors in raising a price, this is the silliest to me, and it’s mostly about bragging rights.
 Provenance is the history of who owned an artwork after it was made.
 If an artwork was highly valued and owned by a famous person, say a politician, or a businessman, then the work becomes even more expensive.
 People who own it can say, “Hey, this was owned by a Kennedy,” or, “This used to hang in Rockefeller’s office.”
 It may be silly, but it matters to collectors.